'memref' Dialect

 ---|---|

-result | unranked.memref of any type values or memref of any type values |
+result | ranked or unranked memref of any type values |

 memref.store

-(::mlir::memref::StoreOp) ¶
+(memref::StoreOp) ¶

-store operation
+Store operation

 Syntax: